For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

-Such a goal needs investment in both time and money to develop a placement and marketing strategy to have any chance of success.
+Such a goal needs investment in both time and money.
+You have to develop a placement and marketing strategy to have any chance of success.

-In other words, how many people are there that will buy my new book?
+In other words, how many people are there out there that will buy my new book?

 Where can I find this information?
-How can I produce a book that is competitive in the market?
+How can I produce a book that will compete with other booksellers in the market?

 The reality of how book buyers think

-Book buyers are fickle.
+Readers who buy books online are extremely fickle.
 Very often their purchases are driven by name recognition or celebrity status.

 For both fiction and nonfiction, a household name will always have a huge advantage.

-So also will any book labelled as Pulitzer Prize-winning author, Man Booker Prize, National Book Award or New York Times bestselling.
+So also will any book labeled as Pulitzer Prize-winning author, Man Booker Prize, National Book Award, or New York Times bestselling.

 If Taylor Swift wrote a book, it would sell.
 Would it be a great book?
 Would it be one of the best books of all time?

-No, but who cares?
-She could write about her high school days, and it would sell like hotcakes and readers would add it to 100 reading lists on Goodreads.
+Perhaps it would not be, but who cares?
+She could write about her high school days, and it would sell like hotcakes, and readers would add it to 100 reading lists on Goodreads.

 But a lot of book buyers are genre addicts.
-For some, it is detective mysteries, World War II, horror or vampires, while for others it is cosy 19th century or Civil War romance.
+For some, it is detective mysteries, World War II, horror or vampires, while for others it is cozy 19th century or Civil War romance.

 Very few bother with book recommendations other than perhaps a quick glance at the book reviews and rating.